iviviano/Algorithms/Grading/HW4.md

 - All of your `leaf?` cases are unnecessary.
 The base cases of `map` and `apply` correctly handle the case where `(tree-children t)` is `null`.

 Testing Notes:
+- Your tests for `visit-tree` do not show

 ```
 Homework Base:      9/9